 UFC Velvet Coconut Milk Unsweetened

 This milk, from a Thai-based company, looks to be free from all 14 allergens, is fortified with calcium and vitamin D, and is declared free from gluten, lactose / milk, and soya.
-No ‘may contain’ apparent online, but am checking with the manufacturer, as UFC also produce an almond milk.
+No ‘may contain’ apparent online, but awaiting to hear from the manufacturer, as UFC also produce an almond milk.

 Koko Dairy Free Milk Alternatives